kernkonzept/rtc/doc/usage.md

  * 'rtc' (server)

-   The capability that can be used from the outside to read and write the time.
+   The capability with which clients talk to the service.
+Note that writing to the RTC is only possible when having the rtc capability with write rights, read-only clients must have the capability with read rights only.

  * 'vbus'